hungyipu/Odyssey/README.md

 # Odyssey
-Odyssey is a public, GPU-based General Relativistic Radiative Transfer (GRRT) code for computing image and/or spectrum in Kerr spacetime.
+Odyssey is a public, GPU-based General Relativistic Radiative Transfer (GRRT) code for computing image and/or spectrum in Kerr metric, which described the spacetime aroung a rotating black hole.
 Implemented in CUDA C/C++, Odyssey is based on the ray-tracing algorithm presented in [Fuerst & Wu (2004)](http://adsabs.harvard.edu/abs/2004A%26A...424..733F), and radiative transfer formulation described in [Younsi et al. (2012)](http://adsabs.harvard.edu/abs/2012A%26A...545A..13Y).

 For flexibility, namespace structure in C++  is used for different tasks.
 Two defalut tasks are presented in the sourse code.
 Including :